 SEI V-Seal System

-New seals were needed for the seal plate associated with a legacy jumper end kit (see associated project description).
+New seals were needed for the seal plate associated with the Troika Jumper end kit (see associated project description).
 These included V-seals (metal-to-metal and elastomer) as well as a production bore seal.
-Seahorse Energy engineered, manufactured and tested new seals to function in the existing customer property geometry.
+Seahorse Energy® engineered, manufactured and tested new seals to function in the existing customer property geometry.
 Because of extensive sealing experience, Seahorse has successfully developed these new seals in a fraction of the time of a traditional new seal delivery (weeks vs. months).